 These apps go hand in hand with the deals mentioned above.

 You have apps like Fetch and Ibotta that earn you gift cards by earning points.
-With Fetch, each time you take a photo of a receipt, you earn points.
+With Fetch, you earn points each time you take a photo of a receipt.
 If you have a select item on that receipt, you earn MORE points.
 This is my favorite of the two.
-You can check out Fetch Here and get 3,000 points right off the bat after signing up.
+After signing up, you can check out Fetch Here and get 3,000 points right off the bat.
 Just use this code: NDGFJ

 The same goes for Ibotta.
 Earn points for things you use anyway!
 Check out Ibotta Here and use code: desfg